Alphish/gm-community-toolbox/Docs/Reference/Functions/struct_clone.md

 Creates a clone of the given struct.
 The clone may be shallow (values are same between structs) or deep (nested values are cloned, too).

+When deep cloning, recursive references should be mirrored - if a structure refers to itself directly or through one of its nested item, then the corresponding clone should refer to itself through the same path.

 ###### Arguments

 | Argument | Type | Usage | Description |